Awards and Recognition

 Memorial Hermann has been recognized as a national and regional leader in quality care.
-We have taken major steps to build a system of care that ensures timely, accurate, safe and effective treatments.
-Our 21,000 employees and our 5,500 affiliated medical staff physicians strive to create a high-reliability culture that fosters and supports patient safety as a core value.
+We have taken major steps to build a system of care that ensures timely, accurate, safe and effective treatments, and strives to create a high-reliability culture that fosters and supports patient safety as a core value.

-Memorial Hermann received the National Health System Patient Safety Leadership Award.
-Based on quantitative safety results, this award recognizes health systems that place the highest value on patient safety.
-Our relentless focus on continuous improvement continues to lead to other awards and recognition.
+Our relentless focus on continuous improvement has lead to other awards and recognition.
 We'd like to share some of those with you now.